Carefree self-guided walking and geocaching holidays with a personal touch.

 Day eleven: A rest day in Almograve, where you can relax around the pool or on the beach.

 Day twelve: Almograve to Vila Nova de Milfontes.
 A 15 km (4½-5 hours / somewhat difficult) easy walk continuing on the Fishermen's Trail along the coast.A relatively short walking day which gives you time to enjoy the area to its full extent, particularly Brejo Largo beach.
 With spectacular views of the Mira estuary from the bridge and equally enjoyable views if you choose to take the shortcut by boat.
-You will spend the night at a small hotel near to the historic centre of the village.
+You will spend the night at a small hotel or guesthouse near to the historic centre of the village.

 Day thirteen: Vila Nova de Milfontes to Porto Covo.
 A 20 km (6-7 hour / difficult) hike heading to the northernmost point of the Fishermen's Trail.
 First you will walk along the cliff tops, discovering secluded coves at every turn and then through the wide sand dunes of Malhão, Aivados and Ilha do Pessegueiro beaches.
 The night will be spent at a small inn or hotel close to the village square.